 MoMo Book Diary highly recommends this gripping psychological thriller.
-It is much more than a 5 star read and will be recommending this novel to EVERYONE!
+It is so good I will be recommending this novel to EVERYONE!

 I knew I would love this book from the minute I saw the cover… and was lucky enough to be given an advanced copy to read and review prior to publication.

 Once I started reading I didn’t want to put it down – it got under my skin.
 I finally slept when the kindle needed charging.
 Whilst reading I had an idea of the way the story was heading, but I was wrong more than once.

 This book has you gripped from page one and doesn’t let you go until the final page.

 Louise Jensen had me completely absorbed in this story with characters that you can’t help but feel real empathy for – at times I felt an irrational fear for Jenna’s safety.
 I have never found myself worrying over a character as much as I did for her.